 The Court took over a year to review the petitions.
-In February 2020 the Court invited the U.S. Solicitor General to express the view of the United States.
-The Solicitor submitted a brief in November urging the Court to grant certiorari and clarify the law.
+In February 2020, the Court invited the U.S. Solicitor General to express the view of the United States.
+The Solicitor submitted a brief urging the Court to grant certiorari and clarify the law in November.

 Importance of Judicial Clarification

-Privacy In Focus previously has discussed the Ninth Circuit’s rulings and the jurisprudential issues in need of clarification by the Supreme Court.
+Election Law News has analyzed the Ninth Circuit’s rulings and the jurisprudential issues in need of clarification by the Supreme Court.
 Lower courts have been struggling to find consistency and uniformity in the jurisprudence of First Amendment privacy and in judicial outcomes.
 As a result, the line between political privacy and its exceptions has become blurred.
 Therefore, the Supreme Court’s opinion in the California cases will be critically important to all nonprofit organizations that engage in a wide range of political speech and associational activities.

 Predicting how the current Supreme Court would clarify the First Amendment right of political privacy is difficult.
 The pendulum has swung back and forth on the Court since the 1940s.
-Privacy In Focus has traced the history of the doctrine in an eight-part series:
+Election Law News has traced the history of the doctrine in an eight-part series:

-As Privacy In Focus previously suggested, the Supreme Court needs to reset the proper judicial scrutiny and analysis for the important First Amendment right of privacy in political speech, association, and conscience.
+As Election Law News previously suggested, the Supreme Court needs to reset the proper judicial scrutiny and analysis for the important First Amendment right of privacy in political speech, association, and conscience.
 The California cases are an excellent fulcrum for clarification.